 - Nutrition and Weaning (April, August, December)

-LLL is “mother to mother” support, meaning there are no clinical professionals leading the group.
-The group is lead by mothers who have been trained by LLL to facilitate meetings and provide good information.
+LLL is “peer to peer” support, meaning there are no clinical professionals leading the group.
+The group is lead by people who have been trained by LLL to facilitate meetings and provide good information.
 Attending a LLL meeting is always 100% free, however memberships are available to fund administration costs.
 To find a Group close to you, visit the Denver Metro LLL website.

 Another amazing group in Denver is the Breastfeeding Support Group at the Mama’hood (in the Highlands and Boulder), lead by IBCLC (lactation consultant) Amanda Ogden.
 These groups are evidence based, plus anthropological in nature and solution focused.
 If you need clinical support that’s a step up from a LLL meeting this is the place to go!
 The IBCLC’s who lead these groups can do weight checks, diagnose things like tongue tie, and form treatment plans.
 Support groups have a drop in fee and private consultations are also available.